Grille (cryptography)

 In the history of cryptography, a grille cipher was a technique for encrypting a plaintext by writing it onto a sheet of paper through a pierced sheet (of paper or cardboard or similar).
-The earliest known description is due to the polymath Girolamo Cardano in 1550.
+The earliest known description is due to Jacopo Silvestri in 1526.
 His proposal was for a rectangular stencil allowing single letters, syllables, or words to be written, then later read, through its various apertures.
 The written fragments of the plaintext could be further disguised by filling the gaps between the fragments with anodyne words or letters.
 This variant is also an example of steganography, as are many of the grille ciphers.